ANTsX/ANTsPy/README.md

 even fit in the building? <br>
 It needs to be at least... three times bigger than this. <br>

+## What is ANTsPy?

+ANTsPy -- pronounced "ant-spy" like an ant who is a secret agent -- is a Python library which wraps much of the medical image processing functionality of ANTs, provides much of the statistical capabilities of ANTsR, and allows seemless integration with Numpy and the greater Python community.

+The engine underlying AntsPy and ANTsPy is the same, so you can generally expect exactly the same results between the two packages <b>given that the algorithm in question is itself deterministic</b>.

 ## Installation

 To install, run the following: